Today I wanted to answer a question directly from one of my readers. This question is from Tom about the Android TV box storage space:

-Thumbnails: Especially if you’re using Kodi, this can be a huge space waster.
-Thumbnails are the the small images that you see on the screen for album artwork and screenshots.
+Especially if you’re using Kodi, this can be a huge space waste.
+Thumbnails are the small images that you see on the screen for album artwork and screenshots.
 Kodi uses these on the menus and browsing tabs instead of showing you a simple list of your movies and music.
-The trouble is, all of those files take up a lot of space.
+The trouble is, that all of those files take up a lot of space.
 In my case, my music library alone is over 1,700 artists, each one with multiple albums.
-The thumbnails alone take up over 2GB of space, nevermind the songs themselves.
+The thumbnails alone take up over 2GB of space, never mind the songs themselves.

-Android OS: Don’t forget, the Android operating system takes up some space too.
+Don’t forget, that the Android operating system takes up some space too.
 It’s hard to pin down an exact number, but I’ve seen a number of people estimating the system files take up between 3-5 GB of storage space.

 Can’t I just add more?

-With most PC’s and some laptops, you can just add more storage space.
-You asked if you can just add more with an SD card, and the answer is “yes…kindof.”
+With most PCs and some laptops, you can just add more storage space.
+You asked if you could just add more with an SD card, and the answer is “yes… kind of.”

 Here’s what I mean by that.